coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/03.calendar-google/01.calendar_google_integration/item.md

 -   An additional step is to define export and import i.e.
     synchronization:
-    -   Export “activity_name” to calendar – checked means that all new created events in the Calendar will be also exported and visible in the Google calendar.
+    -   Export "activity_name" to calendar – checked means that all new created events in the Calendar will be also exported and visible in the Google calendar.
 In addition any change of these events will be synchronized towards Google calendar.
 These events are marked with an icon.
-    -   Import from calendar to “activity_name” - checked means that all new created events in Google calendar will be also visible in the Calendar.
+    -   Import from calendar to "activity_name" - checked means that all new created events in Google calendar will be also visible in the Calendar.
 In addition any change of these events in Google calendar will be synchronized towards the Calendar.
 These